Anderson Institute of Technology, Lobby

 Driven by a shortage of qualified employees in the county, Anderson County School Districts 3, 4, and 5 came together to create the Anderson Institute of Technology (AIT).
 Funded by a 1% penny sales-tax, AIT offers a CTE-based curriculum and capitalizes on the adjacent Tri-County Technical College campus.

-A collaboration between the Chamber of Commerce, Tri-County Tech, school district, and local industry leaders developed the programmatic requirements.
+A collaboration between the Chamber of Commerce, Tri-County Tech, the school district, and local industry leaders developed the programmatic requirements.
 Third-party data pinpointed the needs of local employers and identified the most in-demand training elements.
 The programs include health science, information technology, logistics, auto mechanics, welding, machine tool, and mechatronics, among others.

 The school’s showroom displays submissions for robotics competitions and exhibitions by industry partners like Michelin, fostering a dynamic and inspiring learning environment.
 A 320-seat multipurpose room hosts formal and informal gatherings.
 The facility houses classrooms, offices, $6.5M in equipment, labs and a 6,000 SF automotive bay.